 She has her own personality and she can be very naughty at times.
 She would want me to play with her and if I refuse, she knows precisely what to do—she will take my pen or my T-shirt from the wash in her mouth and she will stand and look at me with her ‘bait’ as though to say ‘Come on now.
 Come on!
 I know you want it!’ and I will be forced to follow her.
 She will then proceed to run faster than Usain Bolt around the Garden and I will do a close chase.
 Must admit that this workout is much more fun than the boring old treadmill!

 My dog has enriched my life in so many ways.
-As have countless dogs, all over the world, enriched the lives of those who have had them.
+As have countless dogs, all over the world, enriching the lives of those who have had them.

 Dogs do make the world a better place.
 Whatever you give a dog, you get back exponentially, multiplied to the power of infinity.
 Dogs have that much love to give.